Arkkimaagi/assemble/test/actual/multi/dest1/helpers.md

 <div class="page-header">
   <h1>Helpers and custom variables</h1>
   <p class="lead">Here we are using the &quot;css&quot; and &quot;js&quot; helpers to output the stylesheets and scripts that we want for this page.
-These are custom helpers that can found in the &quot;./test/helpers&quot; directory To show another approach (as well as the advantage of using helpers), we also demonstrate adding styles and scrips with custom variables.
+To show another approach (as well as the advantage of using helpers), we also demonstrate adding styles and scrips with custom variables.
 </p>
 </div>